 NHMA posts classified ads on our Website at no cost to members.
 NHMA Members are encouraged to login and submit your ad through our Manage Ads tool.
 Web postings are updated on a regular basis.

-To look up contact information and hours of operation for municipalities, use the alphabetical guide below to locate the municipality and then click on its name for the details.
+To look up website links, contact information and hours of operation for municipalities, use the alphabetical guide below to locate the municipality and then click on its name for the details.

 The Products and Services Directory is a compilation of business that advertised in the current edition of NHMA's New Hampshire Municipal Officials Directory publication.
 The resources on this page are intended to provide NHMA members with a comprehensive, one-stop listing of municipal services.
 Please note that inclusion in this list does not in any way serve as an endorsement by NHMA.